Jump to Recipe

 The Best Red Sangria Recipe

-Prep Time: 15 minutes
+Prep: 15 minutes

-Total Time: 15 minutes
+Total: 15 minutes

 Ingredients

-• 1 Bottle red wine, such as a cabernet sauvignon
+• 1 bottle red wine, such as a cabernet sauvignon

-• 1 Bottle champagne
+• 1 bottle champagne

 • 1 Orange, thinly sliced